stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Julz Insight is a company driven by a singular vision which is building innovative and impactful products, brands, experiences and solutions that will hopefully shape the world.
+        Julz Insight is an IT firm that crafts results-oriented solutions by building innovative and impactful products, brands, and experiences. shape the world.
       keyName: property
     - name: 'twitter:card'
       value: summary